Cyril Cusack: Stage

 Between then and 1945, he performed in over 60 productions for the Abbey, particularly excelling in the plays of Seán O'Casey.
 He also performed in plays by Irish playwright Teresa Deevy Katie Roche and The King of Spain's Daughter.
 In 1932 he also joined the Gate Theatre company, appearing with them in many notable productions over the years.
 In 1947, Cusack formed his own company, Cyril Cusack Productions, and staged productions in Dublin, Paris and New York.

 In 1963, Cusack joined the Royal Shakespeare Company in London and appeared there for several seasons.
 By this stage he had established a successful career in films, which had started at the age of eight.
 The same year, Cusack won a Jacob's Award for his performance in the Telefís Éireann production of Triptych.

 Cusack's favorite roles included The Covery in The Plough and the Stars and Christy Mahon in The Playboy of the Western World, which he reprised numerous times.

 Cusack's last stage performance was in Chekhov's Three Sisters (1990), in which three of his daughters played the sisters.

 Film and television

 Cusack made his film debut in Knocknagow (1918), when he was only 8.
 His breakthrough role was as a wiry IRA getaway driver opposite James Mason in Carol Reed's Odd Man Out (1947).

 Cusack played the titular role in the Galileo (1968), which was the directorial debut of Italian filmmaker Liliana Cavani.
 Cusack returned to Italy several times throughout his career, particularly in the 1970s, both acting on-camera and working as a voice artist, helping create English-language dubs of Italian films.

 Cusack, who was bilingual in English and Irish, had a leading part in the controversial Irish language film Poitín (1977).

-He appeared in the 1989 TV adaptation of Roald Dahl's Danny, the Champion of the World alongside his son-in-law Jeremy Irons and his grandson Samuel.
+One of his final appearances came in 1989, when he appeared as the elderly Dr Spencer in Danny, the Champion of the World alongside his son-in-law Jeremy Irons and his grandson Samuel.